208cai5099/Nutrient-Tracker/README.md

 data_processing.py

-This script processes the dataset into a working database that can be referenced by the nutrient tracker.
+This script processes the dataset into a dataframe of food info that can be referenced by the nutrient tracker.
 Before importing the data into Python, I first used Excel to format the dataset so that processing is easier.
 Once it's imported, the dataset's unneeded columns are dropped.
 Only the name, calorie, protein, carbohydrate and total fat columns are kept.
 The dataset contains two columns that describe the food in each row, but for simplicity, only one of them is kept to be the food's identifying name.